bicycle-codes/x3dh/README.md

 )
 ```

-Once your X3DH object's instantiated, you will be able to initialize handshakes
+Once your X3DH object is instantiated, you will be able to initialize handshakes
 either as a sender or as a recipient.
 Then you will be able to encrypt additional
-messages on either side, and the encryption key shall ratchet forward.
+messages on either side.

 ```ts
 const firstEncrypted = await x3dh.initSend(